Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Transfer learning with random forest

 where the parameters $\Theta_m$ that govern the randomization mechanism are realizations (sample) of a random variable $\Theta$.
-It is customary in the literature to consider the ``infinite'' or ``expected'' random forest, which is given by where the expectation is with respect to the random variable $\Theta$, and is conditional on $X$ and $D$ \citep{klusowski2021sharp}.
+It is customary in the literature to consider the ``infinite'' or ``expected'' random forest, which is given by where the expectation is with respect to the random variable $\Theta$, and is conditional on $\mathbf{X}$ and $D$ \citep{klusowski2021sharp}.
 This is justified by considering the case when $M \to \infty$, that is, we consider an ensemble of a large number of trees \citep{scornet2016asymptotics}.

 For our theoretical development, we work with the centered random forest (CRF), where the individual trees are formed purely randomly and not in a data-driven way.
 In a centered random forest, each tree is grown with the following two steps \citep{klusowski2021sharp}: (1) after initializing the root as $[0,1]^d$, at each node we select one feature $j$ out of $d$ features with \textit{pre-decided} probabilities of selection given by the sequence $\mathbf{p}=\{p_1,\ldots, p_d\}$, (2) then we split the node exactly at the \textit{midpoint} of the feature selected in the previous step.
 We repeat these two steps a \textit{fixed} $[\log _2 k_n]$ times.
 This gives us a tree with $k_n$ leaves.
 Accordingly, the centered random forest object is completely characterized by the training data $D$ and the sequence of weights for each feature $\mathbf{p}$.
-Intuitively, even though both the direction (feature to split) and the point of splits are random, the \textit{predictive power} of centered random forest comes from the fact that at each leaf node we take the average of training data points which are ``similar'' to the test data points $X$, and we aggregate across many weak regressor/classifier trees.
+Intuitively, even though both the direction (feature to split) and the point of splits are random, the \textit{predictive power} of centered random forest comes from the fact that at each leaf node we take the average of training data points which are ``similar'' to the test data points $\mathbf{X}$.
+The probability of the selection vector $\mathbf{p}$ is an important part of our transfer learning strategy, as we can control how the feature space is partitioned using this vector.